jogleasonjr/electron-react-webpack-quick-start/README.md

 # electron-react-webpack-quick-start

 A minimal, cross-platform Electron application with React and Webpack.
+Set breakpoints and debug the main process with [Visual Studio Code](https://code.visualstudio.com/).

 **Clone and run for a quick way to see an Electron and React in action.**